brianthuynh10/bth-project/README.md

    - The reviews column doesn't seem relevant to any of the plans I have for this project, so I will be removing it

 **Result:**
 After cleaning the merged dataframe, I am left with 214965 rows and 26 columns.
-Here are the first couple rows with the columns that you should probably take a look at:
+Here are the first couple rows with some columns that are relevant to the cleaning we did (there are still other rows):

 | Name                             | id  | minutes| rating | avg_rating | calories (#) | protein (grams)| total fat (grams)| high_protein |
 |:---------------------------------|:----|:-------|:-------|:-----------|:-------------|:----------------|:------------------|:-----------|